 Shows at the Science Oxford Centre

-Our shows at the Science Oxford Centre are designed to engage children of all ages with intriguing and visual demonstrations that help to develop their understanding of scientific concepts.
+Our shows at the Science Oxford Centre are designed to engage children of all ages with intriguing and visual demonstrations that help to develop their understanding of scientific concepts, linked to the primary curriculum.
 They provide lots of opportunities for discussion and higher-order thinking and children are encouraged to ask questions and share their ideas in an open and inclusive way.

 Wow to Wonder